mozilla-releng/relengdocs/procedures/releng_bug_triage.md

 # RelEng Bug Triage

-This document outlines the process for triaging open RelEng bugs in [Bugzilla](https://bugzilla.mozilla.org/home).
+This page outlines the process for triaging open RelEng bugs in [Bugzilla](https://bugzilla.mozilla.org/home).
 The procedure ensures a well-organized bug database, where each bug is appropriately tagged and prioritized, making full use of the [Mozilla's Triage Center](https://mozilla.github.io/triage-center/) tool.

 ## Goals of Bug Triage
 1. Close irrelevant bugs.